Brief History of Nursing Informatics in Canada

 The assumption is that as students use computers to manage information in their student role, they will more readily use their critical thinking

 skills to learn related applications in their work as nurses.
-The BSN & BSN-PB Nursing Programs curriculum is designed to prepare caring nurses as "knowledge workers" for the changing economy of this new millennium.
+The BSN & BSN-AE Nursing Programs curriculum is designed to prepare caring nurses as "knowledge workers" for the changing economy of this new millennium.

 The faculty at Kwantlen are committed to the philosophy that Nursing Informatics should be integrated throughout

 the program.
 To meet this directive, learning activities related to Nursing Informatics have been created by June Kaminski for every Nursing course in the programs,